leftmove/wallstreetlocal/README.md

 Once the above steps are completed, the frontend should be hosted at [`localhost:3000`](http://localhost:3000), with the backend automatically configured to [`content.wallstreetlocal.com`](https://content.wallstreetlocal.com).

-Hosting the frontend alone is the reccomended way to self-host, but if you want to self-host the backend too, see [below](#backend).
+Hosting the frontend alone is the recommended way to self-host, but if you want to self-host the backend too, see [below](#backend).

 ### Backend